What is your financial year-end?

 Get Started

 If you have an accountant, it is around your financial year-end that they will look for your reconciled bank accounts, invoices and expenses so they can complete professional financial statements for your company.
 This is also called your “bookkeeping records”.
-You can do this bookkeeping yourself or outsource to a professional firm, like us.
+You can do this bookkeeping yourself or outsource to a professional firm like us.

 1. Salary

 Directors of Limited Companies are also entitled to avail of tax-free vouchers of up to €1,000 twice a year.
-This may be a nice bonus for you and your colleagues whilst also saving on your tax bill.
+This may be a nice bonus for you and your colleagues while saving on your tax bill.
 If you’re unsure about your tax situation, speaking to an accountant will help with any confusion.

 2. Pension